Fire Risk Assessment Information

 Nominate competent persons to help

 - The responsible person must nominate competent persons to help them in the execution of these duties, and somebody who is under their employment is preferred

 - Keep the competent persons nominated to help fully informed about all measures put into place associated with fire safety and fire risk

 - The time and means available for those competent persons must be sufficient for them to fulfil their normal role within the business as well as their duties with respect to fire safety

 - Make a sufficient assessment of the risks posed to all people on the premises

-- It should identify the people at risk (e.g. those working near to fire hazards, those working alone or in isolated areas, children, parents, elderly, infirm and disabled people etc.)
+- Identify the people at risk, such as those working alone or in isolated areas, children, parents, elderly, infirm and disabled individuals etc

-- Review the risk assessment regularly, and especially, when there is reason to believe the risks present may have changed (e.g. if the premises have been rearranged or extended, or the organisation of work has changed)
+- Review the fire risk assessment regularly, and especially, when there is reason to believe the risks present may have changed (e.g. if the premises have been rearranged or extended, or the organisation of work has changed)

 Introduce fire safety arrangements and equip the premises